On this page

 Aligning the two would mean marketing captures and sends the most qualified leads to the sales for further refinement.
 This reduces wasted time and effort for both departments as they focus on tips most likely to convert.

-The upside is clear by the numbers- companies with well-aligned marketing and sales teams have 38% higher sales win rates and 36% higher customer retention rates.
+The upside is evident by the numbers- companies with well-aligned marketing and sales teams have 38% higher sales win rates and 36% higher customer retention rates.

 10. Give documentation and training

-The sales managers and reps need to have a strong grasp of the sales pipeline and how to use the tool optimally.
+Sales managers and reps must have a strong grasp of the sales pipeline and know how to use the tool optimally.
 Regardless of how long they've worked with it, good documentation covering the fundamentals can always help.

 Regular training will keep their skill sharp and give them new ideas to try out and win more deals.
 A well-established documentation and training regiment, especially on a sales learning tool, can make it easier to onboard new reps and have them at product selling in no time.
 It can also keep everyone updated on what is new and how to improve.

-How does sales pipeline management helps reps plan their work better?
+How does sales pipeline management help reps plan their work better?

 As we've seen in the sections earlier, sales pipeline management has numerous advantages for the sales teams.
 Sales reps can optimize every aspect of their work based on the information obtained to sell better.